compasjs/compas/docs/features/postgres-and-s3.md

 Let's break it down a bit. `APP_NAME` is used in various places, but most importantly, it is the default name for your database, file bucket and logs.
 Then we have some PostgreSQL connection configuration, kept as simple as possible.
-For the S3 connection to Minio we don't need to configure anything.
+For the S3 connection to versitygw we don't need to configure anything.
 Compas provides a function to use the default connection settings in development.
 For production you should use one of the recommended ways as per the
 [AWS SDK docs](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html).

 And lastly we need to install `@compas/store`: